Cassidy-Kevorkian/ConvexHull/README.md

-### Convex Hull
+# Convex Hull Sequential and Parallel

 **Overview:**
-The Convex Hull project provides implementations of various algorithms for computing the convex hull of a set of points.
+The Convex Hull Sequential and Parallel project provides implementations of various algorithms for computing the convex hull of a set of points sequentially and in parallel.
 The convex hull is a fundamental geometric concept widely used in computational geometry and related fields.
+This project explores different sequential and parallel implementations, aiming to optimize and compare their performance.

 **Features:**
 - **Algorithms:** Includes implementations of several convex hull algorithms such as QuickHull, Graham Scan, and Randomized Hull.